KShebek/cbe504/main.typ

 #figure(
   image("figures/lattice.svg", width: 25%),
   caption: [Schematic of adsorption on a square lattice with vacant sites and adsorbed A species.
-This cartoon example of a surface would have $z=4$ for each site.]
+This cartoon example of a surface would have $z=4$ for each site, assuming the surface repeats infinitely in $x$ and $y$.]
 )

 The way we can justify the above expressions is as follows.